 ELNs store your data and templates following standard processes.
 You can update them in real time by making the most current version easily shared.
 This helps minimize time spent on instruction to lab members, students, and supervisors.

-You can plan your experiments directly within your ELN going beyond just data entry and organization.
-You can include the full scope of the experiment.
+You can plan your laboratory experiments directly within your ELN going beyond just data entry and organization.
+You can include the full scope of the lab experiment.
 You can compare results, connect with protocols, and manage inventory for increased reproducibility within an integrated platform.